mac-cain13/daemonizable-command/README.md

 ## How to daemonize?
 Alright, now we have an endless running command *in the foreground*.
 Usefull for debugging, useless in production!
 So how do we make this thing a real daemon?

-You should use [Upstart](http://upstart.ubuntu.com) (Ubuntu and others) or [systemd](http://www.freedesktop.org/wiki/Software/systemd) (Fedora, ArchLinux and others) to daemonize the command.
+You should use [systemd](http://www.freedesktop.org/wiki/Software/systemd) to daemonize the command.
 They provide very robust daemonization, start your daemon on a reboot and also monitor the process so it will try to restart it in the case of a crash.

 If you can't use Upstart or systemd, you can use `.lock` file with [LockHandler](http://symfony.com/doc/current/components/filesystem/lock_handler.html) with [crontab](https://wikipedia.org/wiki/Cron) wich start script every minute.